cyschneck/Star-Chart-Spherical-Projection/README.md

 ## Return Final Position of Stars
 **finalPositionOfStars()**

-Returns a dictionary for the final positions of the stars for a specific year in the format: {'Star Name': {"Declination" : Declination (int), "RA": RA (str)}
+Returns a dictionary for the final positions of the stars for a specific year in the format: {'Common Name': {"Declination" : Declination (int), "RA": RA (str)}
 ```
 finalPositionOfStars(builtInStars=[],
 		yearSince2000=0,